Vinay9897/javase8demo/README.md

 Exception class is the superclass of all other exceptions and it extends Throwable class.

-Checked exceptions occur at compile time, and should be handled or declared for propagation.

-Unchecked exceptions occur at runtime, and need not be handled or declared for propagation.

 In Java, java.lang.Exception class is the superclass of all exception objects.
 These objects contain the stack trace and all information regarding the exception.